leonardodossantos2012/challenge-test-engineer-take-home-main/readme.md

 # Code Challenge Overview.ai

-This project aim has principal objective resolve the challenge following the documentation [Software Automation Testing Assignment](./software/docs/challenge.md)
+This project's principal objective resolve the challenge following the documentation [Software Automation Testing Assignment](./software/docs/challenge.md)

+This project consists of a backend service that captures images, predicts defects using an AI system, and logs the results in a database.
+The project includes unit tests and integration tests to ensure the functionality of the application.

 ## Documentation about the implementation